DNSFilter/slate/source/v3/web-shrinker-categories.html.md

-illegalcontent | Illegal Content | Sites that focus on providing links to pirated movies, commercial software, or providing application keys and cracks for commercial applications. informationtech | Information Technology | Sites whose main focus is on computers or distributing computer related information, including computer networking, Internet telephony, operating systems, or programming. jobrelated | Jobs & Careers | Sites that focus on assisting visitors in finding employment, career guidance or improvement. mediasharing | Media Sharing | Sites that allow visitors to upload content and share media such as photos and videos. messageboardsandforums | Messageboards and Forums | Sites which provide some type of a messaging or bulletin board system whose content is largely community generated. newsandmedia | News and Media | Sites whose content is mostly focused on current events and topics.
+illegalcontent | Illegal Content | Sites that focus on providing links to pirated movies, commercial software, or providing application keys and cracks for commercial applications. informationtech | Information Technology | Sites whose main focus is on computers or distributing computer related information, including computer networking, Internet telephony, operating systems, or programming. jobrelated | Jobs & Careers | Sites that focus on assisting visitors in finding employment, career guidance or improvement. malicious | Malicious | Sites that are infected with or distribute any kind of malware, spyware, or viruses.
+Also contains sites acting as a C&C for bots, worms, trojans, and other malware. mediasharing | Media Sharing | Sites that allow visitors to upload content and share media such as photos and videos. messageboardsandforums | Messageboards and Forums | Sites which provide some type of a messaging or bulletin board system whose content is largely community generated. newsandmedia | News and Media | Sites whose content is mostly focused on current events and topics.
 Includes various news outlets, radio, TV stations, and magazines.